 As for the population frame, there existed differences between the 1997 Census of Commerce and the 1999 Census of Commerce.
 As a result of this discontinuity, also Current Survey of Commerce (conducted monthly) occurred discontinuity between the value of before and after April 1998.
-So since April 1998, the ratio to the same month in the previous year has been calculated by multiplying linked coefficients.(refer to table 1:Table of the latest Commercial Sales Linked Coefficients)
+So since April 1998, the ratio to the same month in the previous year has been calculated by multiplying linked coefficients, No1.
+Also it changed the definition of the sales value of the automobile wholesale between the 1999 Census of Commerce and the 2002 Census of Commerce.
+So since April 1999, the ratio to the same month in the previous year has been calculated by multiplying linked coefficients, No2. (refer to Appendix Table 1: Table of the latest Commercial Sales Linked Coefficients)